lizmorgan12/WomenConnect/WomenConnect.md

 ### Key best practices for successful facilitation:

-- Kick off the table discussion with assurance that this is a safe place for discussion
+- Kick off the table discussion with assurance that this is a safe place for open, honest discussions
 - Have each person introduce themselves, their position/team & length of time at their current employer
 - Ensure everyone at your table is comfortable and included in contributing to the conversation
 - Validate the feedback and opinions shared by attendees